Separations in Proof Complexity and TFNP: Separations in TFNP

 \subsection{Open problems}

 In our opinion, exploring the interplay between $\TFNP$ and propositional proof complexity holds untapped potential.
 The results in this work arose from our core belief that \emph{a natural concept introduced in one theory should have a natural counterpart in another theory.} This philosophy suggests many further directions for research and serves as a guiding principle for formulating new beautiful connections between the two theories.
 For example: \begin{enumerate}[label=(\arabic*)] \item Can \cref{thm:res-sa} be strengthened to show that the Sum-of-Squares system needs huge coefficients to simulate Resolution in low degree? \item Can we characterise the class $\PPP$ by a proof system? \item Does unary-NS $p$-simulate $\Z$-NS for refuting CNF formulas? \item Can we prove other intersection theorems in propositional proof complexity? \item Do Sum-of-Squares and Polynomial Calculus characterise some $\TFNP$ classes? \item Are there communication complexity analogues of our results?
-The recent column~\cite{Rezende2022} surveys the connections between total search problems and characterisations of various circuit models in the language of communication complexity (via Karchmer--Wigderson games). \end{enumerate}
+The recent column~\cite{Rezende2022} surveys the connections between total search problems and characterisations of various circuit models in the language of communication complexity (via Karchmer--Wigderson games). \end{enumerate} We note here that Buss, Fleming and Impagliazzo~\cite{BussFI2022} have recently provided an answer to question (5) by giving a $\TFNP$ characterization of Polynomial Calculus.
+In fact, they show a more general connection: every well-behaved proof system which can prove its own soundness is characterized by a $\TFNP$ problem, and vice-versa.
+This also answers question (2), although ideally we would like to characterize $\PPP$ by a more natural proof system than the one obtained through this generic connection.